Utility Bills 101: Average Monthly Cost of Utilities by State and Nationally

 • Swap out your light bulbs with energy-efficient replacements.

-• Build credit by paying for utility bills.
+• Build credit by paying utility bills.

 • Unplug electronics you’re not using.